PawnTakesQueen/datecalc/README.md

 datecalc
 ========

-datecalc is created by PariahVi ([http://pariahvi.com](http://pariahvi.com)) and is licensed under a BSD 2-Clause License.
+datecalc is created by Vi Grey ([http://pariahvi.com](http://pariahvi.com)) and is licensed under a BSD 2-Clause License.
 Read LICENSE.txt for more license text.

 A Module to Calculate the Day of the Week of Any Date